FlagaDoS/WriteUp/tjctf_april_2019/misc/Sight_of_Last.md

 I remove coordinate which are ~equals and point which are not black pixel

-and I gate the flag !
+and I get the flag !

 ```text
 flag : tjctf{i5_th1s_c0mput3r_v1si0n?}